A Dream Journal Blog & Short Story Series

 Imagine the billions of dreams in the course of only one 24 hour period.

 During a single rotation of our big beautiful blue world, no matter the time zone or time of day, millions of people are asleep and dreaming in every minute of every hour.

 Dreaming every night is a universal fact of life, however, remembering your dreams is another matter altogether.
 I’ve heard it many times from family and friends, when the topic of dreaming comes up, I’ve been told that they do not dream, ever.

 Remembering my dreams became a personal mission that I began in earnest in early 2017.
 Early one morning, while the world slept, long before any hint of sunrise, I stood in our master bathroom and fired up my Samsung Galaxy Tablet, with it’s companion Bluetooth wireless keyboard.

 That was the first of many early mornings where I would wake and recall a dream.
 Ever since that day, I have committed myself to the immediate notation of every detail I could remember in that moment.
-On that February morning in 2017, I created the first entry of what would become a dream journal with almost 200 documented dreams.
+On that February morning in 2017, I created the first entry of what would become a dream journal with 600+ documented dreams and counting!

 Part of my steadfast commitment to documenting every remembered dream, was a promise made to myself.
 I made a set of guidelines or rules to which I have adhered since my journal’s inception.

 NOTE: Every Dream in the Theater of Dreams© – A Dreamer’s Journal contain the original notes, typed moments after waking from each dream.
 Every dream in The Theater of Dreams is original, contain zero embellishments and are only based on what could be remembered upon awakening.
 All Dreams, stories and concepts are solely owned by Eric L Gardner (ElGardner) Copyright © 2020 ALL RIGHTS RESERVED